Elena-Rosa/solar_age_v3/README.md

 ## Setup/Installation requirements

+* Install node on your computer if you don't already have it.

-* Clone repo from Github to your desktop with this command. $ git clone https://Elena-Rosa.github.io/solar_age_v3/ Copy directory into your project directory.
+* Clone repo from Github to your desktop with this command. $ git clone https://Elena-Rosa.github.io/solar_age_v3/

+* Copy project directory

-Run npm install
+* Run npm install

-Run npm start
+* Run npm start

-Enjoy!
+* Enjoy!

 ## Known Bugs